vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 Crunchbase [reports][cb-vc] 17.7B USD being invested in EU startups in 2015 while they tracked about twice as much, 36B USD, being invested in 2019.
-Statista provides data on the [number of investments][statista-num] and the [sum of investments][statista-sum] in Europe which support the notion that the funding situation is improving.
+Statista provides data on the [number of investments][statista-num] and the [sum of investments][statista-val] in Europe which support the notion that the funding situation is improving.
 Dealroom [reports][dealroom] 18.5B EUR invested in 2015 and reports a steady growth in invested capital up to 27.8B EUR invested in 2018.
 Assuming that each source keeps consistent definitions for